macleginn/bivaltyp/content/languages/descriptions/Dargwa_Tsugni.md

 | Comitative  | *-cːala* |
 | Сonsecutive | *-gitːe* |

-The system of spatial cases is a complex system with three spatial dimensions: location, orientation, and direction, which combine.
+The system of spatial cases is a complex system with three spatial dimensions: localisation, orientation, and direction, which combine.
 There are seven locative morphemes in Tsugni, indicating locations in relation to the marked noun, see Table 2.

 Table 2.
 Localisation markers

 <div class="before-table"></div>